nrfconnect/sdk-nrf/samples/nrf9160/memfault/README.rst

 .. table-from-sample-yaml::

-Before using the Memfault platform, you must register an account in the `Memfault registration page`_ and `create a new project in Memfault`_.

 .. include:: /includes/tfm.txt

-To get access to all the benefits, like up to 100 free devices connected, register at the `Memfault registration page`_.

 Overview
 ********

 In this sample, Memfault SDK is used as a module in |NCS| to collect coredumps, reboot reasons, metrics and trace events from devices and send to the Memfault cloud.
 See `Memfault terminology`_ for more details on the various Memfault concepts.

 Metrics
 =======